awsdocs/amazon-athena-user-guide/doc_source/querying.md

 You specify the query result location in a workgroup configuration using the AWS Management Console, the AWS CLI, or the Athena API\.

-When using the AWS CLI, specify the query result location using the `OutputLocation` parameter of the `--configuration` option when you run the [aws athena create\-work\-group](https://docs.aws.amazon.com/cli/latest/reference/athena/create-work-group.html) or [aws athena update\-work\-group](https://docs.aws.amazon.com/cli/latest/reference/athena/update-work-group.html) command\.
+When using the AWS CLI, specify the query result location using the `OutputLocation` parameter of the `--configuration` option when you run the [https://docs.aws.amazon.com/cli/latest/reference/athena/create-work-group.html](https://docs.aws.amazon.com/cli/latest/reference/athena/create-work-group.html) or [https://docs.aws.amazon.com/cli/latest/reference/athena/update-work-group.html](https://docs.aws.amazon.com/cli/latest/reference/athena/update-work-group.html) command\.

 **To specify the query result location for a workgroup using the Athena console**